Below are some commonly asked questions divided by category to help you with advising and registration.

 When do I need to be advised?

-UALR School of Business students who are new to UALR should schedule an appointment with their assigned adviser once admitted to UALR.
-Our advisers are assigned to each major within the School of Business.
-Students are required to see an adviser before registration can take place.
+School of Business students who are new to UA Little Rock should schedule an appointment with their assigned advisor once admitted to the university.
+Our advisors are assigned to each major within the School of Business and students are required to see an adviser before they register for classes.
 For current students, advising should be done in late September to early October for spring registration and in late March to April for summer and fall registration.

-How do I pick a major in the School of Business to declare?
+How do I pick a major in the School of Business?

-Students unsure about School of Business majors can explore their options on our website.
-Students are welcome to meet with advisers to ask questions about different majors.
+Students unsure about School of Business majors are welcome to meet with advisors to ask questions about different majors.

 Which classes fulfill an elective requirement?

 In each of the School of Business degrees, electives are part of the graduation requirements.
-There are 3 types of electives for School of Business degrees: unrestricted, upper-level, and major electives.
-Unrestricted electives are courses taken from a variety of departments at UALR.
+There are 3 types of electives: unrestricted, upper-level, and major electives.
+Unrestricted electives are courses taken from a variety of departments at UA Little Rock.
 Courses in the unrestricted electives category may be 1000-4000 level courses.
 Upper-level electives are available in a variety of departments and must be at the 3000-4000 level.
 Major electives are those within a defined major and are typically chosen from a list of several options.